My Favorite Year poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Benjy actively chooses to take full responsibility for keeping Swann sober and functional, despite realizing his hero is deeply flawed.
 He commits to the task, entering Act 2., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Swann discovers the show will be broadcast live (not filmed) and panics.
+Structural examination shows that this crucial beat False defeat: Swann discovers the show will be broadcast live (not filmed) and panics.
 He reveals his terror of live performance and attempts to flee, raising the stakes dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 73 minutes initiates the final act resolution at 79% of the runtime.
 Swann has a breakthrough: he realizes he can be brave for someone else (his daughter, Benjy).
 Benjy sees that real heroism is showing up despite fear.
 Both find new resolve., demonstrating the transformation achieved throughout the journey.